charlatan/charlatan/docs/index.md

 ## __Hipstered domain extension and beautiful typography.__

-We all know that <u>Motherfucking Website</u> ― *MFW* ― it's grotesque pile of shit.
+We all know that <ins>Motherfucking Website</ins> ― *MFW* ― it's grotesque pile of shit.
 And we also know that <u>Better Motherfucking Website</u> ― *BMFW* ― improved the *Ass-Blastered Crap* into an (almost) easy-to-read masterpiece.
 But I made it even better!
 Like the other motherfucking websites, __Even Better Motherfucking Website__ ― *EBMFW* ―, has all of the glory that the original, 'perfect-ass' website has - along with some improvements from the *BMFW*:

 - 👋 Shit's *still* lightweight and loads fast;
 - 👀 *Still* fits on all of your shitty screens;